ethersphere/bee-docs/docs/learn/technology/contracts/postage-stamp.md

 As chunks are uploaded to Swarm, each chunk is assigned to a bucket based the first 16 binary digits of the [chunk's hash](/docs/learn/technology/disc#chunks).
 The chunk will be assigned to whichever bucket's key matches the first 16 bits of its hash, and that bucket's counter will be incremented by 1.

 The batch is deemed "full" when ANY of these counters reach a certain max value.
 The max value is computed from the batch depth as such: $$2^{(batchDepth-bucketDepth)}$$.
-For example with the minimum batch depth of 24, the max value is $$2^{(24-16)}$$ or 256.
+For example with batch depth of 24, the max value is $$2^{(24-16)}$$ or 256.
 A bucket can be thought of as have a number of "slots" equal to this maximum value, and every time the bucket's counter is incremented, one of its slots gets filled.

 :::info